This module explains how to find a book, whose reference details you have.

 You start searching by entering some relevant data in LibSearch, such as author's name and a word from the title.

-The combination of "View Online" and "Held by VU" indicates that the article is available electronically.
-Lacking this reference you can contact the library and order a copy through interlibrary loan.
+The combination of 'Access Online' and "Held by VU Library" indicates that the article is available electronically.
+Lacking this reference you can contact the library and order a copy with a 'Request through Interlibrary Loan'.

 NARCIS is dé nationale portal voor wie informatie zoekt over wetenschappers en hun werk.
 Naast wetenschappers maken ook studenten, journalisten en medewerkers binnen onderwijs, overheid en het bedrijfsleven gebruik van NARCIS.